The number '00' is branded on my palm.

 - Race Against the Clock: Every level is this to some degree, but the later levels, requiring you to finish the level in 1 second, require liberal use of the pause button to make it through alive.

-- Sequential Boss: The Architect battle has three major phases, the final phase of which is generally a Hold the Line segment.
+- Sequential Boss: The Architect battle has three major phases.

-- In the Bonus Level Of Hell, the pause texts "Sanctuary," "Did you Know," "The witch woman," and "Once Had A Brother" reference the spike-filled bonus level of another game.
+- In the Bonus Level of Hell, the pause texts "Sanctuary," "Did you Know," "The witch woman," and "Once Had A Brother" reference the spike-filled bonus level of the same game.